 The numbers show it, and many people would agree, when it comes to buying consumer goods in Australia, JB Hi-Fi’s big bold font surrounded in yellow usually pops into mind.

 But why?
 How does a brand so traditionally brick and motor continue to defy the ‘death of retail’?

-- How JB Hi-Fi have built customer loyalty and remained relevant
+- How does JB JB Hi-Fi have built customer loyalty and remained relevant?

 The value of values

 Brands build loyalty by appealing to our values.
 This may be through offering a level of prestige, a premium service, or by providing better choice and value for money.
 For JB Hi-Fi, it is the latter two.

 Since humble beginnings as a single Hi-Fi store in the suburbs of Melbourne, the business has maintained the philosophy of choice and value for money.
 Today, the company boasts a more than 300-strong store network (pre-COVID) and offers a wider range of brands and products than ever before.
 This philosophy has become the underlying strength of the JB Hi-Fi brand, despite no formal loyalty program in place, and has acted as a retention model for customers.

 The company has been known to sacrifice profit margins to offer the lowest price guarantee; this relentless consistency in value proposition has helped JB Hi-Fi stay top of mind for many consumers.